Keibert Ruiz Preview, Player Props: Nationals vs. Red Sox

-On Wednesday, Keibert Ruiz (hitting .385 in his past 10 games) and the Washington Nationals play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:05 PM ET.
+The Washington Nationals, including Keibert Ruiz (.432 on-base percentage in past 10 games, 119 points above season-long percentage), battle starting pitcher Chris Sale and the Boston Red Sox at Nationals Park, Thursday at 4:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Red Sox.
+He collected three RBI (going 1-for-4 with a home run) in his most recent game against the Red Sox.

 Keibert Ruiz Game Info & Props vs. the Red Sox